The Best 3 Day New York City Itinerary for First Time Visitors

 Along with seeing a performance at this legendary venue, you can take a guided tour of Radio City Music Hall during the day.
 On the tour, you'll get to see exclusive areas, such as backstage, and will even meet a Rockette!

-🏨 Places to stay close to Radio City Music Hall
+🏨 Stay nearby Radio City Music Hall

 Rockefeller Center and the Top of the Rock Observation Deck